BinkyBlanc/skillsX/README.md

 **Models**: Defines data structures like user, chat, and message models.

-**ViewModels**: Encapsulates business logic and manages app state for features like authentication, chat, notifications, filters, recommendations, profiles, and user ratings.
+**ViewModels**: Encapsulates business logic and manages app state for features like authentication, chat messaging, filters, recommendations, profiles, and user ratings.